UPPMAX/uppmax_intro_cases/docs/linux.md

      - keeps you in terminal window.

 ## The graphical editors
-- When starting the graphical versions of an editor, add "&" to be able to use the command line while program is open.
+- When starting the graphical versions of an editor, add "`&`" to be able to use the command line while program is open.
-  - Ex: $ gedit &
+  - Ex: `$ gedit &`
-  - If not, you can Ctrl+z and type "bg" to send program to background.
+  - If not, you can `<Ctrl>+z` and type "`bg`" to send program to background.

 ```{discussion} Try out later!
    **Try them out and pick one favorite editor!**